CloseKey/NeofiliaBot/README.md

 }
 ```
 **prefix**
-> The prefix you want to use for issue a command
+> The prefix you want to use to issue a command

 **token**
 > Your secret discord bot token

 **questioncsvpath, couponcsvpath, barcsvpath**
 > This is the CSV Path that contains all your data

+#Csv for questions#

+Id	Description	ImagePath	Option1	Option2	Option3	Option4	Answer	Category	Difficulty

+#Csv for coupon#
+TBU
+#Csv for Bar#
+TBU